You are about to leave jnjmedtech.com. By clicking to continue, you will be taken to a web site governed by their own Legal and Privacy Policies.

 Advancing the Understanding of Occlusion Dynamics

 Occlusion formation is influenced by many variables, including clot type, clot geometry, vessel anatomy and flow conditions.
 Understanding the mechanisms of occlusion formation can provide insights into optimal clot removal techniques.
-A couple of examples of the many occlusions modeled and studied by NTI are shown below.

 Advancing the Understanding of Clot-Device Interaction